huggingface/blog/nystromformer.md

 ### How is Nyströmformer implemented?

-The original implementation of Nyströmformer can be found [here](https://github.com/mlpen/Nystromformer) and the Huggingface implementation can be found [here](https://github.com/huggingface/transformers/tree/main/src/transformers/models/nystromformer).
-Let's take a look at a few lines of code (with some comments added) from the Huggingface implementation.
+The original implementation of Nyströmformer can be found [here](https://github.com/mlpen/Nystromformer) and the HuggingFace implementation can be found [here](https://github.com/huggingface/transformers/tree/main/src/transformers/models/nystromformer).
+Let's take a look at a few lines of code (with some comments added) from the HuggingFace implementation.
 Note that some details such as normalization, attention masking, and depthwise convolution are avoided for simplicity.

 ```python
 key_layer = self.transpose_for_scores(self.key(hidden_states)) # K